 What are the issues and how do they relate to each other?

 Conducting a survey, we asked a wide range of questions to find out how people plan vacations as well as what sites people use to book accommodations.
 It was also important to understand people’s willingness to cope with limited power since BC37° is off the grid with only solar power.
-We received over 70 responses giving us a pretty good idea of where to target BC37° on the internet as well as what to expect from guests.
+We received over 70 responses giving us a pretty good idea of where to target BC37° on the internet as well as what the expectation of guests would likely be.

 An e-commerce and social cause website to promote self-love?
 The Beautiful Project sells signage — vinyl graphics and framed silkscreened art with the word “Beautiful” written in reverse type that can be placed on a wall opposite of a mirror.
 The signage will help remind a woman to be mindful of her thoughts when looking in the mirror — to turn criticism to admiration one thought at a time.
 The site will sell these silkscreened art pieces as well as provide inspiration to focus on self-love as well as offer a support forum for people who are in crisis.

 The storytelling of each character was woven from stories heard from many people who suffer from crippling self-loathing.
-The challenge was to be inclusive and show the breadth and depth of people who suffer from crippling self-esteem while also being bravely personal.
+The priority was to be inclusive and show the breadth and depth of people who suffer while being bravely personal.

 The Information Architecture for this site was challenging because there really isn’t a precedent.
 The site operates as a support network as well as an e-commerce site.
 So it was important to create a site that felt inviting and supportive but also where the shopping aspect was easily found.